 Instrumental Analysis is a 3-credit hour one semester course, intended for chemistry or any other science majors.
 In this course students will learn the components of modern analytical instruments such HPLC, GC-MS, Atomic absorption, UV-visible and IR spectrophotometer and their application in qualitative and quantitative analysis.
-Using a combination of problem-
+Using a combination of problembased learning approaches, case studies and traditional lectures, the student will develop critical thinking skills in the areas of instrument selection, method development and data interpretation.
+Prerequisites: CHM 112/113 or permission of the instructor.